EGroupware: History

+Technology

 EGroupware is developed in the script language PHP/TypeScript and is therefore platform-independent (Linux, Windows).
 Open source databases (MariaDB, PostgreSQL or also MySQL) can be used as databases.
 Authentication can be done against the own user accounts in SQL as well as LDAP, mail server, Active Directory (AD), CAS, SAML 2.0/Shibboleth/SimpleSAMLphp and others.

 Comparable programs are proprietary groupware servers such as Microsoft Exchange or Lotus Domino.

 EGroupware can manage mail servers (Dovecot, Cyrus).
 User administration, e-mail accounts, absence notes/filters(via Sieve), mail aliases, quotas and forwardings are directly administrable in EGroupware or can be set by the user.
 A suitable e-mail server is offered as an installation package.